New patient registration

 - Medication/prescription information including pharmacy phone number

-- Bring your diabetes devices for download:
+- For face-to-face appointments bring your diabetes devices for download:

 - Blood testing device